tyknkd/flashcard-app/PAGE_TESTING.md

 ### Page 5: Deck Creation/Editing Page ###
 * Page Description (include a mockup or hand drawn image of the page)

+    * Flash Card Editing in the Center
+        * Use text boxes for primary editing software
+    * This is the most challenging page

 * Parameters needed for the page

+    * Direct connection to the DB
+    * Preexisting Decks

 * Data needed to render the page

+    * Direct connection to the DB
+    * All decks and potential user login

 * Link destinations for the page

+    * Available
+        * Home
+        * All decks/Filter Page
+        * Indivigual Decks Interacting Page
+    * Available If Logged In
+        * Personal Deck Page
+        * Personal Deck Creation/Editing Page
+    * Available If Not Logged In
+        * Log In Page

 * List of tests for verifying the rendering of the page
     * Page can be accessed via `/contact/` and `/contact`